In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Badge Obtained: Earth Badge

-In the games, for their last Gym battle players face the master of Viridian City, Giovanni, who also serves as head of Team Rocket.
+For their last Gym battle in the games, players face the master of Viridian City, Giovanni, who also serves as head of Team Rocket.
 However, he's unavailable when Ash challenges him and entrusts Team Rocket grunt Jesse with his Pokemon.

 In a very unorthodox match (Jesse's machines make both Trainers feel pain whenever their Pokemon do, each Trainer ends up using multiple Pokemon at once, yada yada), Ash narrowly defeats Jesse and seizes the Earth Badge.